Arundel Castle in West Sussex is nearly 1,000 years old.

 Arundel remains a covetable location, with the Castle a stunning centrepiece.
 One of its oldest features, the 30-foot tall Norman Motte and Keep, provides breath-taking views across the nearby River Arun, the South Downs and a spectacular panoramic vista of West Sussex, showing that today, just as in the 11th Century, Arundel is the gateway to the south.

-Arundel Castle, its grounds and gardens are open seasonally from 30 March 2018 until 28 October, Tuesday – Sunday, Mondays in August and Bank Holiday Mondays.
+Arundel Castle, its grounds and gardens are open seasonally from 2nd April to 3rd 2019, Tuesday – Sunday, Mondays in August and Bank Holiday Mondays.
 Tickets are priced from £11.

 With so much to enthral and entertain visitors of all ages, Arundel Castle has earned its place as an unmissable visitor attraction in the South, just as Arundel has proven itself a not-so-hidden gem in the region.